Our Health and Wellness Futures Forum will look in depth at industry-specific trends and their impact from the short to the long term.

 We will then examine the key trends shaping the health and wellness landscape and how technology will facilitate a greater convergence of the two as new healthcare touchpoints emerge in 2019.
-We will hear from leading industry innovators, present inspiring best-in-class case studies, and examine the attitudes and motivations of the latest retail consumer tribes.
+We will hear from leading industry innovators, present inspiring best-in-class case studies, and examine the attitudes and motivations of the latest health and wellness consumer tribes.

-To receive the line-up and the agenda for the event, complete your details on the following and we will email you once it has been released.
+To receive the line-up and the agenda for the event, complete your details on the following form.

 Daniela joined LS:N Global in 2013, and she now oversees the Micro Trend, Safari and Tribe sections of the website.
 She is also one of the lead writers for our annual macrotrends.
 Writing across the consumer lifestyle sectors, Daniela has a fondness for food and drink, advertising and all things gender-related.
 Before working at LS:N Global, Daniela was a freelance journalist, writing in-depth profile pieces on creatives such as chef Fergus Henderson and choreographer Akram Khan.

 Christopher Sanderson is co-founder of The Future Laboratory, where he is responsible for delivering the company’s extensive global roster of conferences, media events and LS:N Global Trend Briefings, which he co-presents with the team in London, New York, Sydney, Melbourne, Stockholm and Helsinki.
 Clients who have booked one of his inspirational keynotes include Gucci Group, the European Travel Commission, Retail Week, Selfridges, M&S, Chanel, Harrods, Aldo and H&M.